rbisdorff/Digraph3/docSphinx/tutorial.rst

     Preordering       : 5.17954
     Decomposing       : 72.29356

-On this 2x14c Intel Xeon Gold 6132 @ 2.6 GHz equipped HPC node with 132GB RAM [7]_, deciles sorting and locally ranking a **million** decision alternatives evaluated on 21 incommensurable criteria, by balancing an economic, an environmental and a societal decision objective, takes us **less than 3 minutes** (see Lines 37-42 above).
-About 1.5 minute does take the deciles sorting and, a bit more than one minute, the local ranking of the individual components.
+On this 2x14c Intel Xeon Gold 6132 @ 2.6 GHz equipped HPC node with 132GB RAM [7]_, deciles sorting and locally ranking a **million** decision alternatives evaluated on 21 incommensurable criteria, by balancing an economic, an environmental and a societal decision objective, takes us about **3 minutes** (see Lines 37-42 above); with 1.5 minutes for the deciles sorting and, a bit more than one minute, for the local ranking of the individual components.

 The optimised deciles sorting leads to 233645 components (see Lines 32-36 above) with a maximal order of 153.
 The fill rate of the adjacency table is reduced to 0.001%.
 Of the potential trillion (10^12) pairwise outrankings, we effectively keep only 10 millions (10^7).
 This high number of components results from the high number of involved performance criteria (21), leading in fact to a very refined epistemic discrimination of majority outranking margins.